 In other words, deep links build a bridge into your app from the outside world, so that your users can travel across.
 The technical term for this is “matching accuracy”, and being good at it is very important: any deep link system that sends Jack across a bridge that you built just for Sarah is worse than no deep linking at all.

 When legacy attribution providers claim to cover 98% of device IDs, that number is utterly meaningless for deep linking because they all have 0% coverage on the web.
-They have no Persona Graph.
+They have no Link Graph.
 Matching accuracy requires data at both ends of the bridge.

-Next time someone tries to dazzle you with an outlandishly high “device ID coverage” number, claiming it means better deferred deep link accuracy, ask this question: “how big is your strong match pool?“ Or in plain English: “for first-time installs, how often can you guarantee my deep link match accuracy, and how often are you just guessing?”
+Next time someone tries to dazzle you with an outlandishly high “device ID coverage” number, claiming it means better deferred deep link accuracy, ask this question: “how big is your strong match pool?“ Or in plain English: “for first-time installs, how often can you guarantee my deep link model accuracy, and how often are you just guessing?”

 Without strong matching, your user experience is left to luck — Jack could get his content… or he could get the content you intended to provide for Sarah.
 There’s no way to be sure, and device ID coverage tells you nothing.
-The Branch Persona Graph allows us to power millions of strong matches all around the world, which no other deep link platform can offer.
+The Branch Link Graph allows us to power millions of strong matches all around the world, which no other deep link platform can offer.

 Happy deep linking!